What We Do

 Legal Assistance for Older Tenants

-• This program provides free legal representation to older tenants who are facing situations that are making them housing-insecure and financially unstable.
-Attorneys provide free legal help with a variety of housing problems including eviction, denials of rental assistance, denials of reasonable accommodation requests, unsafe housing conditions, and denials or terminations of housing subsidies.
-Attorneys also ensure older tenants are connected to other community resources that improve their financial stability and housing security.
+• This program will provide free legal representation to older tenants who are facing situations that are making them housing insecure and financially unstable.
+Attorneys will provide free legal help with a variety of housing problems including eviction, denials of rental assistance, denials of a reasonable accommodation requests, unsafe housing conditions, and denials or terminations of housing subsidies.
+Attorneys will also ensure older tenants are connected to other community resources that will improve their financial stability and housing security.
+Seamless initial access to services will be provided via LSE’s Helpline.
+Those without access to a phone will be offered other alternatives.

 Visit Website